NinerXrayBravoTwoTwo/MassEnergyUnits/README.md

 -------
 A conversion file for the "units" mathematics utility that modifies core constants setting; second = 299 thousand meters and c = 1.
 This  simple change allows the units tool to render mass to energy space to time solutions.
 Amazingly changing these fundemental constants does not effect calculation results or the usefulness of Units.
 If your conversion gives mass instead of energy like you were expecting you may sometimes need to specify that you want joules or watts.

+Time and distance are the same thing. ergo mass and energy are the same thing.

 You will never see the universe exactly the same again.

 License